 As each Thanksgiving passes, it's interesting to chart the changes over the years.
 Compare this series with May Day.

 Even though it was a month after closing, I couldn't spend Thanksgiving here as I'd not yet moved out of my previous residence, and I had "family" holiday obligations.
-But I did sneak in a quick visit the day before.
+But I did sneak in a quick visit a few days before.

 A few days before Thanksgiving 2016, a large dead tree had fallen.
 I was thankful it was nowhere near the house, cabin or camper.
 (As a precaution, I had all dead or dying trees near the house removed in 2014.)

 Thanksgiving 2017 was unusual in that many trees still had green leaves.
 Perhaps a sign of climate change, or just a strange fluke?
 Regardless, it was a crisp, sunny day in the mid-40s; two days later it hit 60.